thisarray/jsgame0/README.md

 - images, sounds, and music map to the underlying [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement).
   I did not write wrappers for them because for simple operations HTMLMediaElement works the way you expect.
   For more complex operations, wrappers get in the way.
-- There is no tone.
-  This is probably for the best because they can get annoying.
 - There is no storage because the
   [localStorage object](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) serves the same purpose.